yashpandey511/Project-Scraping-Wikipedia-Using-Selenium-in-Python/README.md

-# Scraping Wikipedia Using Seleniuim in Python
+# Scraping Wikipedia Using Selenium in Python